 286 miles | 5-7 hours of drive time

 The fastest route from SFO to the start of this trip is via South Lake Tahoe and Carson City.
 If you take that route, you can even spend some extra time doing part of the scenic drive around Lake Tahoe.
+Alternatively, you can tack on some road trip time in Yosemite.

 Once in Bridgeport, head over to Travertine Hot Springs.
 There are tons of hot springs along this route.
 Travertine is nice because it’s fairly easy to find, has multiple pools, insane views and is clothing-optional.